 Approval for any credit card will depend on your status.
 The APR shown represents the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

-Sainsbury's Bank Dual Offer Credit Card Mastercard Review July 2020
+Sainsbury’s Bank Dual Offer Credit Card review 2020

 There's no interest to pay on purchases or balance transfers for a lengthy period with this Sainsbury's rewards card.

 |Balance transfers||0% for 20 months reverting to 21.95%|

 |Balance transfer fee||3% (min. £3)|